 13. Assessment scheme:

 1. Formative assessment scheme

 Both onsite and distance learning students will receive ongoing formative feedback from tutors at appropriate points during the duration of the module.
-All students will take regular formative tests.
+All students will have to present portions of their translations regularly.